Panic disorder; Phobias; Panic attacks

 Another brain stimulation approach, transcranial magnetic stimulation (TMS), does not involve surgery or implantation.
 It uses an external machine to generate high frequency magnetic pulses to target and stimulate areas of the brain.
 TMS is also being studied as a possible treatment for OCD.

 A surgical technique called cingulotomy involves interrupting the cingulate gyrus, a bundle of nerve fibers in the front of the brain.
-It is sometimes used as a last resort for patients with severe OCD.
+It is sometimes used as a last resort for people with severe OCD.

 American Psychiatric Association.
 Diagnostic and Statistical Manual of Mental Disorders (DSM-5).
 5th edition.
 Arlington, VA: American Psychiatric Association; 2013.